What to Expect When you Arrive

 Once you arrive in the admissions area, the physician specializing in the admissions process will ask you some simple questions about your medical/mental health history and medications, likely similar to questions you've been asked before by medical professionals.
 After the physician completes his or her admission paperwork, your personal items will be screened for safety and written in your record.

 As long as they are not deemed to be unsafe (ex: knives, lighters), you will be able to keep your personal possessions with you in your room.
 Once the intake process is complete, the nurse will take you to your assigned unit; at that time you will be given a brief tour and a meal or snack, depending on the time of day.

-You will receive a welcome kit which includes much more detailed information about our facility, your treatment team, unit guidelines, as well as some personal toiletry items.
+Shortly after arriving at DDPC you will receive a welcome kit which includes much more detailed information about our facility, your treatment team, unit guidelines, as well as some personal toiletry items.